Information Security

 The law also mandates Firewall security appliances and a patching strategy for Windows/Apple/Linux installations:

-(3) Encryption of all transmitted records and files containing personal information that will
+(3) Encryption of all transmitted records and files containing personal information that willtravel across public networks, and encryption of all data containing personal information to betransmitted wirelessly.

 What is a WISP